xKDR/NighttimeLights.jl/docs/src/concepts.md

 column = 10
 longitude, latitude = map(getindex, dims(raster), [column, row])
 ```
-In some cases, one may need to convert (longtitude, latitude) to row and column numbers.
+It is often required to convert (longtitude, latitude) to row and column numbers.
 One can use `dims2indices` function from `DimensionalData.jl`.

 For example:
 ```julia